iscc/iscc-specs/docs/specification.md

 1. Apply `chunk_data` to the raw bytes of the encoded media object.
 2. For each chunk calculate the sha256d[^sha256d] digest of the concatenation of a `0x00`-byte and the chunk bytes.
 We call the resulting values *leaf node hashes* (LNH).
 3. Calculate the next level of the hash tree by applying sha256d to the concatenation of a `0x01`-byte and adjacent pairs of LNH values.
 If the length of the list of LNH values is uneven concatenate the last LNH value with itself.
 We call the resulting values *internal node hashes* (INH).
 4. Recursively apply `0x01`-prefixed pairwise hashing to the results of  step 3 until the process yields only one hash value.
-We call this value the *top hash*.
+We call this value the *top hash*[^tophash].
 5. Trim the resulting *top hash* to the first 7 bytes.
 6. Prepend the 1-byte component header (e.g. `0x30`).
 7. Encode the resulting 8-byte sequence with base32 (no-padding) and return the result.

 Applications may carry, store, and process the full hash-tree for advanced partial data integrity verification.

 ## Procedures & Algorithms